Hancock County Ga.

 Southern Recorder

 Excerpt~ Departed this life, on the 30th ult., in Sparta, Hancock county, Ga., Mrs. MARTHA ELIZABETH GARDNER, wife of Mr. Burton R. Gardner in the 26th year of her age, after a protracted illness of six weeks, which she bore with patience and resignation.
 She was a member of the M. E. Church for several years previous to her death.
-In disposition mild and gentley; as a Christian her walk was consistent, without ostention; always calm but firm to her purpose.
-In the relation of wife, daughter, sister, mother and friend, she was affectionate, dutiful, kind, devoted and faitful.
+In disposition mild and gentle; as a Christian her walk was consistent, without ostentation; always calm but firm to her purpose.
+In the relation of wife, daughter, sister, mother and friend, she was affectionate, dutiful, kind, devoted and faithful.
 She has left a devoted husband, a father, mother, sister and brother, and two interesting little daughters to mourn her loss.

 May 2, 1848